Introducing the KCS Mix Tape!

 We’ll also be introduced to Mr. Monostable, a refined gentleman with a short temper.

-DROP A COMMENT if you’re interested in a kit to perform this build yourself.
+If you’re interested in a kit to perform this build yourself.
 I’ll put one together if there’s enough community interest.
+(Update: I did!

 Part 2: